Comparing the effects of nuclear and electron spins on the formation of neutral hydrogen molecule: Abstract

 \section{Abstract}

-We introduce the association-dissociation model of neutral hydrogen molecule, which is a finite-dimensional cavity quantum electrodynamics model of chemistry with two two-level artificial atoms on quantum dots placed in optical cavities, based on the Tavis-Cummings-Hubbard model.
+We introduce the association-dissociation model of neutral hydrogen molecule, which is a finite-dimensional cavity quantum electrodynamics model of chemistry with two two-level artificial atoms on quantum dots placed in optical cavities, based on the Tavis--Cummings--Hubbard model.
 The motion of the nuclei can be represented in quantum form.
-Electron spin transition and spin-spin interaction between electron and nucleus are both considered.
+Electron spin transition and spin spin interaction between electron and nucleus are both considered.
 Consideration is also given to the effects of nuclear and electron spins on the formation of neutral hydrogen molecule.